 The COVID-19 crisis is affecting mental health and wellbeing for people of all ages in lots of different ways.

-As lockdown restrictions are easing, it’s normal to still feel anxious, concerned or frustrated.
-Things may seem less clear and we may be facing new challenges (Mind has some helpful advice around this), but there is no need to suffer in isolation.
+With the announcement of a third lockdown, it’s normal to feel low, anxious, concerned or frustrated.
+It’s a difficult time, and we may be facing new challenges, (Mind has some helpful advice around this) but there is no need to suffer in isolation.

 There are several local and national organisations who can offer free advice and help you or the people you care about during this tough time.